Eljah/disputekznruscrape/README.md

 # disputekznruscrape

-Simple Maven project demonstrating how to scrape pages of the site `https://dispute.kzn.ru` using Selenium in headless mode.
+Simple Maven project demonstrating how to scrape pages of the site `https://dispute.kzn.ru` using Selenium.
 By default it relies on the lightweight `HtmlUnitDriver` so no real browser is required.
-You can optionally use headless Firefox by setting the system property `browser=firefox` when running the program.
+You can optionally use Chrome or headless Firefox by setting the `browser` system property when running the program.

 ## Build